Nikhil-7700/ECE563-DynamicInstructionScheduling/README.md

 # Dynamic Instruction Scheduling Simulator

 This repository implements a C++ simulator for modeling an out-of-order superscalar processor using dynamic instruction scheduling.
-Developed for **ECE 563: Computer Architecture** at NC State University, this simulator mimics the behavior of a modern processor pipeline, including instruction fetch, decode, rename, issue, execute, writeback, and retire stages.
+This simulator mimics the behavior of a modern processor pipeline, including instruction fetch, decode, rename, issue, execute, writeback, and retire stages.

 ## Project Summary